-The final solutions and logs for all experiments that comprise the performance comparison in the paper are stored in the benchmark_runs folder.
+The final solutions and logs for all experiments that comprise the performance comparison in the paper (Table 2) are stored in the benchmark_runs folder.

-The experiments were all executed via GitHub Actions, on a self-hosted runner equipped with an AMD Ryzen 9 7950X CPU.
-This system was running Ubuntu 20.04 LTS under WSL2 on Windows 11.
+The experiments were performed via GitHub Actions, on a self-hosted runner.
+This system was running Ubuntu 20.04 LTS under WSL2 on Windows 11 and was equipped with an AMD Ryzen 9 7950X CPU and 64GB DDR5 at 5600MT/s.
 The exact commands to run a benchmark are defined in single_bench.yml.

 For every entry in benchmark_runs the log file contains all the information required for exact reproduction: